Ocean-offical/Ocean-offical/README.md

 # Hi there 👋

-Hello, I'm Finn and you're here on my profile.
-You can look around a bit.
-I am a passionate developer, it's fun to work on new code every day.
-You can see what I work with under "🔧 Languages ​​& Tools".
+Hello, I'm Ocean, I'm a new developer and I want to practice a lot.
+I'll be happy if you walk the journey with me.

 ### 🔧 Languages & Tools
 [![My Skills](https://skillicons.dev/icons?i=py)](https://skillicons.dev)